-Customers send signals that help us predict churn, capture references, get in front of renewals, prioritize features, and just run our businesses better.
+Customers send Signals that help us predict churn, capture references, get in front of renewals, prioritize features, and just run our businesses better.
 Our customers are giving us this information in Slack, Email, Salesforce, Webinars, training sessions, quarterly business reviews, Zoom calls, etc.

-For example, when a customer asks, “Can I have a copy of our contract?” in a support ticket, a signal is being sent.
+For example, when a customer asks, “Can I have a copy of our contract?” in a support ticket, a Signal is sent.
 In a SaaS environment, the customer is likely signaling risk.
 Maybe they are evaluating a competitor.
 Maybe there has been an executive change or a shift in priorities.
 Regardless, every SaaS leader will agree that this signal needs to be escalated so action can be taken.

 Most of us have given our customers the ability to communicate with us using a variety of channels.
 After all, we want to hear from them.
 This allows us to gauge their health, status, and likelihood of buying more of our products and services.

-Given the prevalence of multi-channel communications workflows, critical signals are often trapped in layers of technology, across multiple teams, gathering digital dust.
-The most common scenario for most businesses is that important customer signals are hiding in plain sight.
+Given the prevalence of multi-channel communications workflows, critical Signals are often trapped in layers of technology across multiple teams, gathering digital dust.
+The most common scenario for most businesses is that important customer Signals are hiding in plain sight.
 They’re trapped in email accounts, ticketing systems, call transcriptions, chat logs, and CRMs.
-And, for most of us, the only way we utilize this information is if someone manually identifies, records, and escalates it.
+And for most of us, the only way we utilize this information is if someone manually identifies, records, and escalates it.

-In today’s competitive SaaS environment, the most successful companies are learning to “listen” and interpret the signals that their customers are giving them about their products and services.
+In today’s competitive SaaS environment, the most successful companies are learning to “listen” and interpret the Signals that their customers are giving them about their products and services.
 The category-leading companies are doing this at scale - automatically.

-With SturdyAI, teams can easily sign up for alerts on specific signals, accounts, and even competitor mentions.
+With SturdyAI, teams can easily sign up for alerts on specific Signals, accounts, and even competitor mentions.
 For example, the most appropriate team member in any group can get an alert whenever:

-Customer signals undoubtedly help us understand our customers better.
-Specifically, by defining and leveraging signals at scale, we can have a clear understanding if our products are delivering the value promised at the time of the sale.
+Customer Signals undoubtedly help us understand our customers better.
+Specifically, by defining and leveraging Signals at scale, we can have a clear understanding if our products are delivering the value promised at the time of the sale.
 We can also better understand if our customers are willing to grow with us or if they are growing away from us.